 How to Detect Colon and Rectal Cancer Early

 Talking to your doctor about getting screened for colon cancer is arguably the most effective way you can reduce your risk.
 Talk to a Compass Oncology provider in the Portland or Vancouver area about how to be screened for colorectal cancer.
 Colorectal screening methods include fecal blood tests and colonoscopy.
 During a colonoscopy, your doctor will check the lining of the colon for growths using a flexible tube with a viewing lens.
 If any abnormal growths are detected, the doctor is able to remove those from the colon.

 The recommended age for colon cancer screening is 50, and regular screenings thereafter until age 75.
-Young adults that have a family history of colorectal cancer, or are experiencing any of the symptoms listed above, should ask their doctor how early and how often they should be tested.
+Young adults who have a family history of colon or rectal cancer, or are experiencing any of the symptoms listed above, should ask their doctor how early and how often they should be tested.